EU and international work

 Arbetsförmedlingen is implementing another international training programme (ITP), Social Protection for Sustainable Development – In line with Agenda 2030 together with the South African Economic Policy Research Institute (EPRI) over the period 2019-2023.
 The participants in the first programme come from Ethiopia, Kenya, Zambia, Tanzania, and Uganda.
 Programme group number two includes Rwanda, Cambodia, Zimbabwe, Mozambique and Sudan.
 The purpose of the programme is to strengthen the participating countries’ capacity to design and introduce social protection systems in their home countries.

 In Cambodia, it is difficult to find a job for yor young people with disabilities, especially women.
 In 2022, Arbetsförmedlingen launched a Sida-funded project that aims to strengthen the capacity of both the Cambodian public employment agency, the National Employment Agency, and civil society organisations to support people with disabilities, with a particular focus on young people and women.
-The project is intended to develop and test the existing labor market measures and produce a handbook for vocational rehabilitation.
+The project is intended to develop and test the existing labour market measures and produce a handbook for vocational rehabilitation.
 Cooperation with the organisations that currently account for most of the support for people with disabilities is a cornerstone of the project.

 Our job is to match those who are looking for employees with those who are looking for work as efficiently as possible.
 Read more about our overall goals and focus areas.